sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Smoothed Normals</summary>

-"Smoothed Normals" configures the normals in a fasion that can provide a smoother normal map to shaders that require normals.
+"Smoothed Normals" configures the normals in a way that can provide a smoother normal map to shaders that require normals.

 Simply, toggle on Smoothed Normals in Launchpad's avaliable arguments to enable it.